 Stop 1: Yosemite National Park, California

-Framed by the Sierra Nevada Mountains, Yosemite National Park is the perfect place to start.
+Framed by the Sierra Nevada Mountains, Yosemite is the perfect place to start.
 Climb the amazing Mist Trail, explore the Tuolumne Grove and spend the night at the Majestic Yosemite Hotel if you don’t feel like camping.
 Rafting, swimming, fishing and golfing are just a few of the many activities available here.

 Stop 2: Badlands National Park, South Dakota

 You’ll spend a couple of days driving through Nevada and Northern Utah before arriving at Badlands National Park.
-This park makes the list because the scenery is so unique and otherworldly.
-You’ll find 244,000 acres of sharply eroded buttes, pinnacles and spires.
-You can look for miles and see no signs of civilization, so this is where you to go really get away from it all.
-We recommend camping here for the ultimate relaxation.
+The scenery is unique and otherworldly — 244,000 acres of sharply eroded buttes, pinnacles and spires.
+You can look for miles and see no signs of civilization, so this is where to go to really get away from it all.

 Stop 3: Yellowstone National Park, Wyoming and Montana